TRAIL

 BIKE

-Road - Local crews do coordinate group rides for serious cyclists.
+Road - Local crews coordinate regular group rides for serious cyclists.
 But for casual recreation: Nags Head, The Woods Road, Dogwood Trail, Duck, and the Corolla Greenway are some of the safer traffic routes on multi-use paths.
 This DOT map is extremely relevant, but currently out-of-print.

 Gravel - Old Nags Head Woods Road and Kitty Hawk Woods Reserve provide the best opportunities to ride on rough terrain in wooded environments.
 Additionally, the OBX Gravel Cyclists STRAVA Group is an inclusive network which regularly organizes challenging local rides, based in Manteo.